zlenner/device-auth/README.md

-# Device-Auth Library Documentation
+# device-auth

 Device-Auth is a simple library that allows you to authenticate users on both the browser and server side.
-This documentation will guide you through the process of setting up and using the library.

 ## Demo